statikkkkk/boxerGPT/README.md

 - Unlike the original nanoGPT implementation, where it was randomly selecting chunks of text from the dataset using a single random index, I have to iterate through the batch of sequences and generate the random seed individually.

 ## Training
 The model is trained on a single Mac Studio with M1 Max.
 Unlike the original nanoGPT implementation, I wrapped the GPT model in Pytorch Lightning for easier training.
-The model is trained for 100 epochs with a batch size of 128 - for more detailed hyperparameters, please visit W&B[W&B - boxerGPT](https://wandb.ai/statikkkkk/boxerGPT/).
+The model is trained for 100 epochs with a batch size of 128 - for more detailed hyperparameters, please visit [W&B - boxerGPT](https://wandb.ai/statikkkkk/boxerGPT/).

 ## Results
 The model eventually converged to a loss of around 2.1: